 As described above, the RadioSwitch has two operating modes, latched and momentary.
 The latched mode is intended for use with output loads which may be energised permanently, such as lamps.
-The momentary mode is intended for use with loads which are normally energised only transiently, such as horns.
+The momentary mode is intended for use which loads which are normally energised only transiently, such as horns.

 The RadioSwitch is shipped with the latched mode enabled.
-To convert to momentary mode, cut the blue wire link shown in the connection diagram.
+To convert to momentary mode, cut the blue wire link shown in the installation and wiring diagram.